Discover the best things to do in Folegandros and what makes this little Greek island so special in this travel guide to Folegandros island in Greece.

 We have found that the signs are pretty accurate in terms of time needed to hike.
 Just don’t forget to bring water, snacks and definitely a hat and sunblock, if you are walking under direct sun.

 Take a boat tour around Folegandros

 If hiking is not your thing, or if you have limited time in Folegandros, a boat tour is the easiest way to see many beaches in one day.
-You will also explore seacaves, and see some really impressive rock formations.
+You will also explore seacaves, see stunning beaches, and check out some amazing rocky cliffs.

 These tours last for a few hours, and a meal plus refreshments are generally included.
 Depending on the winds, the boat may or may not tour around the entire island, but it will stop at the best beaches and some hidden coves.

 Ask around at travel agencies in Folegandros, to see what’s available at the time of your visit.

 Note – Folegandros has a cave called Chrysospilia, located on the north-east coast.
 This large cave is over 300 metres long, and can only be approached by sea, when the winds permit.
 Human relics and artefacts dating from Roman times have been found inside the cave.

 In addition, there are carved names all around its ancient walls.
 These most likely date from the 4th century BC.
 It is believed that some type of ritual occurred, possibly involving adolescents reaching adulthood.

 There are several local dishes that you can find on the Cyclades islands.
 These include fresh fish, goat meat, local tomatoes, capers and the fantastic local cheeses.